rgrieselhuber/constructed-intellect/learningai.md

 [TensorFlow](https://www.tensorflow.org) - In November 2015, Google open-sourced one of their primary machine learning packages.
 It's a fantastic set of tools and the website provides excellent tutorials as well.
 Highly recommended.

-[Torch](http://torch.ch/) is another open-source machine learning library, released by Facebook's AI Research team (FAIR).
+[Torch](http://torch.ch/) is another open-source machine learning library.

 ### Books